 ENVELOPE SERIES 1980 SAN FRANCISCO

-Kurt Schwitters, a German collagist, was one of Chase's early influences, and his interest in collage came out of his studies of the work.
-By the 80's Chase had accumulated much visual "fotsam" from his past.
+Kurt Schwitters, a German collagist, was one of Chase's early influences, and his interest in collage came out of his studies of that artists work.
+By the 80's Chase had accumulated much visual "flotsam" from his past.
 Boxes and boxes of letters, postcards, baby cards, etc. had been passed to him by his Oklahoma and Texas relatives.
 He had also collected visual material from his time on the Gaspe peninsula.
 This series of envelopes uses much found material from the 1920's and '30's, envelopes, postcards and telegrams.

 PAGES FROM AN UNKNOWN BOOK 1980

 On a trip to London Chase visited the Vicotria and Albert museum for the first time.
 He was intrigued by two visual experiences that were new to him.
 One was the watermarks on the pages of drawings by Ingres.
 The other was the simplicity and patina on the pages of Japanese manuscripts made for contemplation.
 He began the series of unknown book pages shortly on his return.

 COMPOSITE PAPER STUDIES 1979